bobbybee/umbrarum/ideas/clue-formats.md

 * Haiku's
 * Poem (e.g. sonnets)
 * Printed paper in printer, possibly seen being printed to make it look more magic (so it wouldn't look like somebody put the paper there, more magical)
+  * This could be accomplished by one of us preloading the printer with our clue ahead of time, and simply printing a blank piece of paper when it is needed.
+However, the issue is that people are printing nonstop, and we don't know when it would be printed.
+Perhaps we could alert the teachers ahead of time, and print to the "Wheeler Room" printer, or perhaps the MS lounge printer could go down for "scheduled maintenance".

 * Use Arduino?
 * Use Makey Makey?